2011 Annual Science Report

 Astrobiology research projects for a total of 17 undergraduates were carried out under the mentorship of NAI faculty during the reporting period.
 A major highlight was the award of first prize in the poster competition at the 2011 Annual RPI Undergraduate Research Symposium to Brittany Ferraro for her work on prebiotic RNA synthesis (see below).
 We were also particularly pleased to host Shaniqua Johnson from Cornell University in summer 2011 through the STEM Fellowship for Summer Research at Rensselaer program for women and minorities.
 The contributions of all undergraduates are summarized below, in order of the projects they were associated with (see also separate sections).

 Project 1: Interstellar Origins of Preplanetary Matter (3 students).

-Jennifer Nielsen and Zachary Bross analyzed spectroscopic data from NASA’s Spitzer Space Telescope and ground-based Infrared Telescope Facility (IRTF): the merged Spitzer and IRTF data provided coverage of absorption features in different constituents of interstellar and circumstellar ices, and results enabled us to compare the chemical and thermal evolution of ices in the environments of young stellar objects of different luminosity and mass.
-Joseph Spizuco worked on a new project to investigate the stellar population in the dense molecular cloud RCrA, with the purpose of developing a catalog of suitable targets for future spectroscopic observation.
+Joseph Spizuco completed a project he began last year to investigate stellar populations in dense molecular clouds, using the 2MASS and WISE databases to develop a catalog of suitable targets for future spectroscopic observation.
+Cale Kochenour analyzed spectroscopic data from NASA’s Spitzer Space Telescope, and Steven Lentine worked on analysis of spectroscopic data from NASA’s ground-based Infrared Telescope Facility (IRTF): the merged Spitzer and IRTF data provides coverage of absorption features in different constituents of interstellar and circumstellar dust and ices, and results enable us to compare the chemical and thermal evolution of ices in the environments of young stellar objects of different luminosity and mass.
+Both Lentine and Kochenour will have journal articles published by the time they graduate in 2012/13.

 Project 6: The Environment of the Early Earth (2 students).